federico-requena/federico-requena/README.md

 <h4 align="left">

-  I am an AI Web Developer with a modern and practical and up-to-date perspective to developing nowadays.
+I am an AI-driven web developer building modern, production-ready applications with a focus on current best practices and emerging AI integrations.
-  I was recently certified as a Full-stack Developer, focusing on converting years of creative storytelling and digital strategy into impactful and attractive web solutions with special emphasis on user interface and stuff regarding UX/UI and graphic design. </h4>
+Since earning my Full-Stack Developer certification a year ago, I’ve focused on bridging years of creative storytelling and digital strategy with technical execution.
+I specialize in building impactful, visually compelling web solutions with a core emphasis on intuitive UX/UI design and high-performance frontend development. </h4>

-- 🔭 I’m currently working on **improving my knowledge and skills in prompt engineering, AI, UI and back-end development**.
+- 🔭 I’m currently working on **improving my knowledge and skills in prompt engineering, AI, UI/UX design and back-end development**.

 - 🌱 I’m currently updating projects with **vibe coding**.